jove-decompiler/jove/README.md

 [^2]: `armhf` is an exception, but we don't currently support this architecture.
 [^3]: This processor feature is only available on Intel x86 CPUs.
 [^4]: IDA licenses cost an obscene amount of money.
-[^5]: The Linux kernel implements UProbe tracepoints in a more general way by copying the instruction (which was replaced by a trap) to an area in memory- possibly patching it (to account for anything relative to the instruction pointer)- and executing it _there_.
+[^5]: The Linux kernel implements UProbe tracepoints in a more general way by copying the instruction (which was replaced by a trap) to a dedicated memory region, possibly patching it (to handle any references to the current value of the instruction pointer)- and executing it _there_.